The official Temple Quarry Trail runs from the

 stone.
 Each slab was 10 feet long, 42 inches wide, and 13 inches

 high, weighing 5500 pounds.
 The trail is the original wagon-track built to haul

 Diane (right), shown here in this 2000 photo with (L to

 R) children Alex, Kristen, and Jessica hiked to the quarry, where her

 great-great-grandfather worked the rock.

-|At the end of the wagon turn-around loop, you'll see steps
+Techy Add-on!
+At the north end of the quarry area, you'll see steps

 going down to a narrow singletrack trail.
 Go have some fun.
 This trail is

 tricky, bordering on vicious.
 The typical advanced rider will make it